 These routes include sites of cultural, historical and natural interest both en-route and nearby the Bale Mountains National Park.
 All care has been taken to document accurate driving directions, although keep in mind that roads and road conditions may change.
-Recommended hotels and restaurants can be found in the travel directory.

 Suggested Itinerary #1: From Addis with stops

 This route takes you through a diverse national park, an undiscovered gorge, an ancient Muslim shrine and a mysterious underground cave en route to the Bale Mountains.

 Addis Ababa to Awash National Park (1 night): The drive from Addis Ababa to Awash National Park is 215km.
 About halfway, you will pass through Adama (Nazret) – an ideal stop for a coffee or tea, and the most famous city for meat in Ethiopia.
 Driving on towards Meta Hara, you will cross Lake Beseka on a road that seems to hover just above the water.
 Look for great white pelicans, marabou storks and yellow-billed storks on its shores.
 Once in Awash National Park, take a short walk through the bushland inhabited by baboons to the Awash River Falls.
 Continue to the Crocodile Beach and the edge of the spectacular Awash Gorge.
 The park is known for its diversified bird species including Arabian bustards, secretary birds, rosy-patched shrikes and Abyssinian rollers.
 Other interesting species include northern carmine bee-eater, chestnut-bellied sandgrouse and chestnut-headed sparrow-lark.
 Next, drive across the Ilala Sala Plain in search of the easily spotted beisa oryx, greater kudu, Salt’s dik-dik, bat-eared jackal and various gazelles.
 There is a lodge in the park as well as designated camping grounds.
 See the directory in the back of this book for more information.